tytydraco/yessleep/out/Im_a_security_guard_who_works_the_night_shift_at_an_art_gallery_and_my_wife_bought_one_of_the_haunted_paintings.md

 I caught his wrist before those gnarled, ghastly fingers could wrap around my neck, and the pain was unexplainable.
 It was a deep burning of the mind, not the body — the Exacter’s last-ditch attempt to incapacitate the guard who was standing between it and the apocalypse.

 I saw Cara.
 She was sitting in our living room, smiling at something on the wall.
-Her smiled suddenly faded, and I could only watch in unbridled horror as her flesh melted before my very eyes.
-She continued to scream, even when she’d been reduced to smouldering, bloody meat on the sofa, but then she smiled.
+I could only watch in unbridled horror as her flesh melted before my very eyes.
+Horrifyingly, she continued to smile, even when she’d been reduced to smouldering, bloody meat on the sofa.

 The Exacter showed me what she saw.